rzhan186/gy2021_bioinformatics/readme.md

 # Bioinformatics pipeline

-This GitHub repository contains code for the bioinformatic analyses used in the paper (to be inserted here)
+This GitHub repository contains data and code for the bioinformatic analyses used in the paper **Methane cycling microbes are important predictors of methylmercury accumulation in rice paddies (Zhang et al. 2026)** ([https://journals.asm.org/doi/full/10.1128/aem.02028-25](https://journals.asm.org/doi/full/10.1128/aem.02028-25))

 ## Components